Shuwen-Li/ReactionOptimization/README.md

 ```

 # Demo & Instructions for use
-Notebook 1 demonstrates how to generate descriptors.
+Notebook Examples.ipynb demonstrates how to use our work to reaction optimization.

-Notebook 2 demonstrates the process of model selection.

 # Contact with us
 Email: shuwen_li@zju.edu.cn